clearpix.gif (43 bytes)

 7.1 The rosters of all MLB teams are available for the BDBL draft.
 Only players appearing on the Diamond Mind player disk are eligible to be drafted during the free agent draft.

-7.2b The farm draft will usually begin on January 1st and will be held via the the league message board.
-Only farm-eligible players that do not appear on the league disk are eligible to be selected in the farm draft.
+7.2(b) The farm draft will usually begin on January 2nd and will be held via the the league message board.
+Only farm-eligible players that do not appear on the DMB disk are eligible to be selected in the farm draft.
+Time slots will be provided for each team in each round (see Rule 7.2 for details.)

-Effective as of the 2009 season's draft: The order of the free agent draft will be ascending winning percentage from the prior year.
-In the case of a tie, the previous year's winning percentage will be used as a tie-breaker.
+7.6 The order of the farm draft will be ascending winning percentage from the prior season.
+In case of a tie, previous season's win totals will be used as the tie-breaker (with the lower number winning the tie-breaker.)

 7.8 Both the free agent and farm drafts will proceed in the same order for each round until the draft is completed.